COVID-19 pandemic in Normandy: Context

-On 12 January 2020, the World Health Organization (WHO) confirmed a new coronavirus being the origine of an respiratory disease on Wuhan inhabitants, in Hubei, China, reported to WHO on 31 December 2019.
-A high risk at international level was declared on 28 February and pandemic was officially announced on 11 Mars.
+On 12 January 2020, the World Health Organization (WHO) confirmed a new coronavirus being the origin of a respiratory disease on Wuhan inhabitants, in Hubei, China, reported to WHO on 31 December 2019.
+A high risk at international level was declared on 28 February and pandemic was officially announced on 11 March.

-The virus was first detected in France on 23 January on trois peoples returning from Wuhan (2 from Paris and 1 from Bordeaux).
+The virus was first detected in France on 23 January on three peoples returning from Wuhan (2 from Paris and 1 from Bordeaux).

 In anticipation of the arrival of possibles cases of COVID-19 in Normandy, the Norman health services, in particular hospitals of Caen and Rouen, are prepared from January.
 The Normandy Regional Health Agency (ARS in French) is the institution in charge of monitoring the epidemic and coordinating the response to it at the level of the Normandy region.

 28 French returnees from Wuhan, are placed for 2 weeks in isolation in a holiday village near the town of Branville in Calvados on 21 February 2020.
 None of these showed any symptoms.

 As of 26 February 18 cases have been identified in France, as well as 2 deaths, in 5 metropolitan regions, including 6 in the Île-de-France region bordering Normandy.